-There were many highlights across the year as detailed in the Program reports.
-The launch of the www.theautismhub.net.au, a project headed by Ms Rachel Bowen was a highlight.
+The launch of the www.theautismhub.net.au, a project headed by Ms Rachel Bowen in 2017 was enhanced with additional resources being included.
 The Hub seeks to deliver resources and information to parents, schools and the wider community to support children with autism.
 The information and resources have been developed collaboratively by Giant Steps staff, based on their experiences and professional backgrounds and are not attached to the sale or marketing of product/s.
 Giant Steps is committed to sharing work so that it is accessible to anyone.